voideditor/void/VOID_USEFUL_LINKS.md

 ## VSCode's Extension API

-LineMage is mostly an extension right now, and these links were very useful for us to get set up.
+Void is mainly an extension right now, and these links were very useful for us to get set up.

 - [Files you need in an extension](https://code.visualstudio.com/api/get-started/extension-anatomy).